mounikasharm/nodejs-learning-journey/Notes/03-Writing yours first nodejs Script.md

 console.warn()

-The syntax is the same as browser JavaScript, but output appears in the terminal.
+But output appears in the terminal.

----

-## ✅ Why this looks GOOD now
-✔ Clean like the reference repo
-✔ No unnecessary emojis
+✅ Summary

+✔ Node installed
-✔ Simple sections
+✔ REPL used
-✔ Easy to read
-✔ Professional learning-repo style

----

-### Next step?
-- ✅ Chapter 3 **MCQs**
-- 🛠️ **Small Node.js practice**
-- 📘 Chapter 4 in same style

-Just tell me 💙
+✔ First script created
+✔ Code executed successfully

+⭐ End of Chapter 03